usnistgov/nist-mud/README.md

 To run these tests and more in an automated fashion, just set the following

-    export UNITTEST=1
-    sudo -e python mud-test.py
+    sudo -E UNITTEST=1 python mud-test.py

-This will exercise the mud implementation and check if it is working as expected
+This will exercise the mud implementation and check if it is working as expected.
+If you would like to exercise the implementation from the command line, try the following

+    sudo -E UNITTEST=0 python mud-test.py

+This will take you to the mininet command line.

 ## Copyrights and Disclaimers ##